georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-One last thing to do to make this little example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize the state when creating an instance of the `CoffeeElectionStore`.
+One last thing to do to make this simple example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize the state when creating an instance of `CoffeeElectionStore`:

 {% highlight typescript linenos %}
 constructor () {